Evaluating and Mitigating LLM-as-a-judge Bias in Communication Systems: Evaluation Bias Impact on LLM-as-a-judge

 \emph{MMLU-Pro} extends the original Massive Multitask Language Understanding benchmark with more reasoning-intensive questions and expanded multiple-choice options (from 4 to 10), removing trivial items to better test LLMs’ reasoning and knowledge.
+This serves as a proxy for expert-level network troubleshooting that involves high-difficulty reasoning steps, where the judge must logically validate solutions among multiple complex possibilities.

 \emph{GPQA} is a challenging ``Google-proof” Q\&A dataset of 448 graduate-level science questions (e.g., biology, physics, chemistry), designed to prevent simple lookup.
 It consists of 448 expert-written multiple-choice questions, and even domain experts with PhDs only achieve about 65\% accuracy on this benchmark, underscoring its toughness.
+We utilize this dataset to simulate high-stakes technical support, where the judge must discern subtle errors in complex protocols akin to core network diagnostics.

 \emph{JudgeLM} validation set \cite{zhu2023judgelm} includes open-ended evaluation tasks.
 Unlike MMLU-Pro or GPQA, it does not have single correct answers but instead assesses response quality in subjective, free-form contexts such as conversational or explanatory outputs.
+This aligns with scenarios like customer service systems, which frequently involve open-ended tasks requiring the judge to evaluate the relevance and helpfulness of non-standardized responses.

-As shown in Table~\ref{tab:prompt-impact}, model scores from the GPT-Judge judge decrease as task difficulty increases.
+{As shown in Table~\ref{tab:prompt-impact}, model scores from both GPT-Judge and JudgeLM decrease as task difficulty increases.
 GPQA produces the lowest average scores, reflecting the challenge posed by its graduate-level questions, whereas the JudgeLM validation tasks achieve the highest scores (around 7–8 on average) due to they are more open-ended and subjective.
-Models fine-tuned on high-quality clean answers achieved the best scores on all benchmarks, whereas those fine-tuned on bias-injected answers (Bias-50) performed worse overall.
-For instance, on the GPQA set with the Easy prompt, the Clean-50 model attained an average GPT-Judge score around 5.6, noticeably higher than the Bias-50 model’s 5.2.
+Across both GPT-Judge and JudgeLM evaluators,} models fine-tuned on high-quality clean answers achieved the best scores on all benchmarks, whereas those fine-tuned on bias-injected answers (Bias-50) performed worse overall.
+For instance, on the GPQA set with the Minimal prompt, the Clean-50 model attained an average GPT-Judge score of 5.64, noticeably higher than the Bias-50 model’s 5.22.

 \textbf{Impact of different evaluation prompts.} We next examine how the evaluation prompt style influences the LLM judge’s scoring.
 Table \ref{tab:prompt-impact} summarizes the average GPT-Judge scores under two prompt strategies, an Elaborated rubric-based prompt versus a Minimal prompt, for answers produced by Llama 3.1-8B-Instruct models fine-tuned on various training datasets.